AcalaNetwork/hardhat-tutorials/advanced-escrow/README.md

 ## Intro

 This tutorial dives into Acala EVM+ smart contract development using Hardhat development framework.
 We will start with the setup, build the smart contract and write deployment and user journey scripts.
-The smart contract will allow users to initiate escrows in once currency and the beneficiaries to specify if they desire to be paid in another currency.
+The smart contract will allow users to initiate escrows in one currency, and for beneficiaries to specify if they desire to be paid in another currency.
 Another feature we will familiarise ourselves with is the on-chain automation using a predeployed smart contract called `Schedule`.
 Using it will allow us to set the automatic completion of escrow after a certain number of blocks are included in the blockchain.

 Let’s jump right in!

 ## Setting up

-The tutorial project will live in an `advanced-escrow/` folder.
+The tutorial project will live in the `advanced-escrow/` folder.
 We can create it using `mkdir advanced-escrow`.
 As we will be using Hardhat development framework, we need to initiate the `yarn` project and add `hardhat` as a development dependency:

 ```shell
 yarn init && yarn add --dev hardhat